FlightControl-Master/slate/source/includes/Functional.Scoring.md

 * [SCORING:SetMessagesHit()](#scoring-setmessageshit-onoff): Configure to send messages after a target has been hit.
 * [SCORING:SetMessagesDestroy()](#scoring-setmessagesdestroy-onoff): Configure to send messages after a target has been destroyed.
-* SCORING-SetMessagesAddon: Configure to send messages for additional score, after a target has been destroyed.
+* SCORING-SetMessagesAddon-: Configure to send messages for additional score, after a target has been destroyed.
 * [SCORING:SetMessagesZone()](#scoring-setmessageszone-onoff): Configure to send messages for additional score, after a target has been destroyed within a given zone.

 #####  1.9.2) Configure the audience of the messages.

 Use the following methods to configure the audience of the messages.
 By default, the messages are sent to all players in the mission.

-* [SCORING:SetMessagesToAll()](#scoring-setmessagestoall): Configure to send messages to all players.
+* SCORING-SetMessagesToAll-: Configure to send messages to all players.
-* [SCORING:SetMessagesToCoalition()](#scoring-setmessagestocoalition): Configure to send messages to only those players within the same coalition as the player.
+* SCORING-SetMessagesToCoalition-: Configure to send messages to only those players within the same coalition as the player.